matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 }
 ```

-The emotes are defined inside of a dict called `short`, meant as the "short and easy" representation
+The emotes are defined inside of a dict called `short`, which stands for shortcode.
+Other, additional
-of the emotes.
-Other, additional keys may exist to define more metadata for the emotes.
-No such
-guide exists yet.
+keys may exist to define more metadata for the emotes.
+No such guide exists yet.

 ### Room emotes
 Room emotes are per-room emotes that every user of a specific room can use inside of that room.
 They
-are set with a state event of type `im.ponies.room_emotes` (`m.emotes`).
+are set with a state event of type `im.ponies.room_emotes` (later: `m.emotes`).
 The state key denotes a possible
 pack, whereas the default one would be a blank state key.
 E.g. a discord bridge could set as state key
 `de.sorunome.mx-puppet-bridge.discord` and have all the bridged emotes in said state event, keeping
-bridged emotes from own, custom ones separate.
+bridged emotes from matrix emotes separate.

 The content extends that of the user emotes: It uses the `short` key, which is a map of the shortcode
 of the emote to its mxc uri.
 Additionally, an optional `pack` key can be set, which defines meta-information
 on the pack.
-The following attributes are there:
+The following keys for `pack` are valid:

- - `pack.displayname`: An easy displayname for the pack.
+ - `displayname`: An easy displayname for the pack.
 Defaults to the room name, if it doesn't exist
- - `pack.avatar_url`: The mxc uri of an avatar/icon to display for the pack.
+ - `avatar_url`: The mxc uri of an avatar/icon to display for the pack.
 Defaults to the room name,
    if it doesn't exist.
- - `pack.short`: A short identifier of the pack.
+ - `name`: A short identifier of the pack.
 Defaults to the normalized state key, and if the state
    key is blank it defaults to "room".

    Normalized means here, converting spaces to `-`, taking only alphanumerical characters, `-` and `_`,
    and casting it all to lowercase.
+In regex, this would be `[a-z0-9-_]+`.

-As such, a content of a room emote pack could look as following:
+As such, a `im.ponies.room_emotes` (later: `m.emotes`) state event could look like the following:

 ```json
 {